The National Academy of Inventors (NAI)

 The Fellows Recognition Program

 At the Academy’s first Annual Meeting in 2012, attendees discussed how to meet the need for a high-level award to recognize and honor academic, government and non-profit research institute inventors for their contributions to society.
 The result was the establishment of the NAI Fellows program.
 Those chosen for induction have demonstrated a prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.
-There are currently more than 1,700 Fellows of the Academy.
-NAI Fellow status is nationally recognized as the highest professional distinction awarded to academic inventors.
+There are currently 2,068 Fellows of the Academy.
+NAI Fellow status is nationally recognized as the highest professional distinction awarded to inventors.

 The Senior Members Recognition Program